 CALIFORNIA NIGHTMARE: “BLOOD ALLEY” VS. “BLOOD HIGHWAY”

-Unfortunately, roads which fail to accommodate basic safety concerns are all across the country — even in sunny, care-free California.
+Unfortunately, roads that fail to accommodate basic safety concerns are all across the country — even in sunny, care-free California.
 In fact, California is home to several of America’s most dangerous routes, including Route 138 and Route 12.

 Or, as they’re respectively nicknamed, “Blood Alley” and “Blood Highway.”